project-zot/project-zot.github.io/docs/user-guides/zli.md

     Use "zli cve [command] --help" for more information about a command.

     Run 'zli config -h' for details on [config-name] argument

+    Note: The `cve list` command supports the `--cve-id` option to filter results to a specific CVE ID.
+    The `cve diff` command supports platform specifications for multi-arch images.

 <a name="_zli-image"></a>